alvaroandresgarayromero/patient-visit-model/app/backend/README.md

 Lastly, AUTH0 provides their own management API to interact with the users and roles.
 For instance, searching a particular user, decoding user id, etc.
 In order to interface with the AUTH0 management API, a special management token is required.
 This token contains permissions to access the
 AUTH0 API endpoints.
-Support to build within python is provided in the file below:
+Support to fetch within python is provided in the file below:

 ```bash
 flaskr/auth0/authManagementAPI.py